chairemobilite/evolution/packages/evolution-generator/README.md

 > <span id="input">**Note:**</span> The `inputType` field specifies the type of input for the question and can be one of the following: Custom, Radio, Select, String, Number, InfoText, Range, Checkbox, NextButton, or Text

-> <span id="cond">**Note:**</span> The `conditional` field allows you to define conditional logic for displaying the widget based on other responses.
+> <span id="cond">**Note:**</span> The `conditional` field allows you to define conditional logic for displaying the widget based on other response.
 For example, you can specify a condition like `nbPersonsSevenOrMoreConditional` to show the widget only if the number of people is 7 or more.

 > <span id="val">**Note:**</span> The `validation` field is optional and allows you to define validation logic for the widget.
 For example, `moreOrEqualTo7Validation` signifies that the widget will be considered valid if the entered value is equal to or greater than 7.